prodzpod/ConsistentStageFeatures/README.md

 Entry listed as **Default Off** must be turned on through config to enable, and Entry listed as **Other Mod** is quite literally what other mod does; It is merely there to explain the other changes this mod makes and to recommend if you want more stage features.

 ## General
 - Time Scale Config: Enable/Disables run time flow per stage.
-By default, Gilded Coast and [Forgotten Haven](https://thunderstore.io/package/PlasmaCore3/Forgotten_Relics/) gets timestop disabled.
+By default, [Forgotten Haven](https://thunderstore.io/package/PlasmaCore3/Forgotten_Relics/) gets timestop disabled.
 - Stage Chance Config: Ability to set likelihood of each stage appearing.
 By default, triples chance of Sky Meadow to make artifact grinding better with [Forgotten Relics](https://thunderstore.io/package/PlasmaCore3/Forgotten_Relics/).
 - Max Void Seeds Config: Ability to set maximum number of void seeds per stage.
 Set to 1 by default, vanilla is 3.
 - Guaranteed Newt Statue: One newt statue will spawn at **random** location in every stage. fixes Distant Roost and Rallypoint Delta specifically.